megasnort/django-utf8field/README.rst

         text = models.UTF8FileField()

 You also have the option to provide the option `max_content_length` to limit the number of characters in the file.
 If the content is longer an error will be displayed.
+If you want to enable `four_byte_detection` set the parameter to True.

 ::

-    text = models.UTF8FileField(max_content_length=1000)
+    text = models.UTF8FileField(max_content_length=1000, four_byte_detection=True)

 CharField
 ^^^^^^^^^
-Create a model like you would do normally, but instead of using CharField you use UTF8CharField:
+Create a model like you would do normally, but instead of using CharField you use UTF8CharField.
+If you want to enable `four_byte_detection` set the parameter to True.

 ::